Care for Sound symposium on healing, healthcare and it´s relation to sound!

-Sound environments can greatly impact a patient’s hospital stay and often come up in patient evaluations.
+Healing environments can greatly impact a patient’s hospital stay

 Here are two examples from the UK Patient Opinion website: